-UCS works to put science into action to build a healthier planet, a safer world, and a more equitable society.
+The Union of Concerned Scientists puts rigorous, independent science into action, developing solutions and advocating for a healthy, safe, and just future.
 We are scientists, engineers, economists, activists, and everyday people working together to make change happen.

 Message from the President & Chair

-The Union of Concerned Scientists continues to benefit from the generosity of our more than 109,000 members and foundations, who work in partnership with us to build a healthy planet and safer world.
-The majority of our support—90 percent—came from generous individual donors through outright and planned gifts, while support from foundations represented 9 percent of our revenue.
+The Union of Concerned Scientists continues to benefit from the generosity of our more than 100,000 members and foundations, who work in partnership with us to build a healthy planet and safer world.
+The majority of our support—83 percent—came from generous individual donors through outright and planned gifts, while support from foundations represented 15 percent of our revenue.

-Eighty-eight percent of every dollar donated to UCS in fiscal year 2022 directly funded our program work, with the remaining 12 percent spent on the critical administrative infrastructure and fundraising that support our programs.
-With an annual budget of more than $50 million, UCS continues to strengthen our unique ability to help solve our planet’s most pressing problems with the power of independent science.
+Eighty-six percent of every dollar donated to UCS in fiscal year 2023 directly funded our program work, with the remaining 14 percent spent on the critical administrative infrastructure and fundraising that support our programs.
+With an annual budget of $50 million, UCS continues to strengthen our unique ability to help solve our planet’s most pressing problems with the power of independent science.

 You make it all possible